paradisetechsoftsolutions/Basic_docker/README.md

 ## What is docker
 <ol>
 <li>
-<strong>Docker</strong> is a computer program which used to provide a running environment to run all kind of application those are in docker hub, or we create in docker.</br>
+<strong>Docker</strong> is a computer program which used to provide a running environment to run all kinds of application those are in docker hub, or we create in docker.</br>
-It creates an image of your application in and stores all requirement of files into the container.
-Whenever we want to run docker application in any system, we have to run a single file without providing any other requirement.</li></br>
+It creates an image of your application and stores all requirements of files into the container.
+Whenever we want to run docker application in any system, we have to run a single file without providing any other requirements.</li></br>
 <li><strong>Docker</strong> is easy to use in <strong>Ubuntu</strong>.
 It also supports <strong>Window</strong> and <strong>Mac</strong> operating system.</br>
 For the <strong>window</strong>, it runs in <strong>Windows10/enterprise</strong> only.
 To use in <strong>Windows7/8/8.1</strong> or <strong>Windows10 home</strong> should use docker toolbox.</li></br>
 <li>There are two kind of docker software for programmers.</li>
 <ol>
-<li><strong>Docker CE</strong> :- <strong>Free community edition</strong> :- This is a open source software. </li>
+<li><strong>Docker CE</strong> :- <strong>Free community edition</strong> :- This is an open source software. </li>
 <li><strong>Docker EE</strong> :- <strong>Docker Enterprise Edition</strong> :- This is a paid software design for enterprise development and IT teams who build, ship, and run business-critical applications in production. </li></br>
 </ol>
 </ol>